Skip to main content

 Conversion factor

-The conversion factor defines how much ingredient stock one received product creates.
+The factor defines how much ingredient stock one received product unit creates. received quantity × factor = ingredient quantity added

 Ordered quantityFactorIngredient stock added